There are conventional and synthetic ETFs available to trade on ASX covering a wide range of asset classes. These include:

 As a guide for investors, the naming convention of the ETP must reference if the ETP is currency hedged.

-All fixed income ETPs are currently structured in the form of an ETF.
+Fixed income ETPs are currently structured in the form of an ETF or MF.
 These fixed income ETFs are issued over a basket of bonds which can be issued by a variety of domestic and international corporates, Australian Commonwealth, State and Territory governments, government treasury corporations and international governments / semi government entities.
 Typically the underlying index tracked will have a variety of bonds with varying maturity dates and as one bond matures, it will be replaced by another as to ensure there is sufficient diversity in the portfolio being tracked.

 Currency ETPs can assist investors diversify portfolios without needing to access the FX markets, currency brokers or opening a foreign currency bank account.
 Currencies are historically a non-correlated asset class that can be used to reduce the overall volatility of an investment portfolio.